node-red/node-red-nodes/function/rbe/README.md

 In deadband mode the incoming payload should contain a parseable *number* and is output only if greater than + or - the *band gap* away from the previous output.

+The deadband value can be specified as a fixed number, or a percentage.
+E.g. 10 or 5% .
+If % mode is used then the output will only get sent if the input payload value is equal or more than the specified % away from the previously sent value.

+For example - if last sent value was 100, and deadband is set to 10% - a value of 110 will pass - then the next value has to be 121 in order to pass (= 110 + 10% = 121).

+This is mainly useful if you want to operate across multiple topics at the same time that may have widely differing input ranges.

-Will accept numbers, or parseable strings like  "18.4 C"  or "$500"
+Will only accept numbers, or parseable strings like  "18.4 C"  or "$500"